h-yung/authportal/README.md

 Vanilla CSS, because I find it easier to explore visual directions this way.

 ## Approach / design decisions
+Rather than a "productivity" app, even as more functionality is built out, this will tend towards more of an "idle app" focused on a narrow feature set.
+  - User-generated content will remain text/copy focused in general, which also preserves the overall aesthetic.
-- Rather than let users edit their to-dos, this app will prioritize the satisfaction of crossing things out on a list.
+- Similarly, I am walking back the initial idea of letting users edit their to-dos.
+Instead, this app will prioritize the satisfaction of crossing things out on a list and have a growing list of completed items.
 Users can currently mark items incomplete again but timestamps will track completion only.
-- Rather than a "productivity" app, even as more functionality is built out, this will tend towards more of an "idle app" focused on a narrow feature set.
-  - User-generated content will remain text/copy focused in general, which also preserves the overall aesthetic.
+-
 ## Current features
 - Highlights completed tasks marked shareable to public by members.
 - Provides clean and consistent navigation customized based on current view in the app.